KarlOfDuty/SupportBoi/docs/Installation.md

 yay -S supportboi-git
 ```

-You may see a warnign about verifying workloads during installation, this can be ignored.
+You may see a warning about verifying workloads during installation, this can be ignored.

 **For mariadb users:**
-When mariadb is installed it will not automatically set up its data locations like in other distros.
+When mariadb is installed it will not automatically set up its data locations like in other distributions.
 You have to run the following command to complete the installation:

 ```bash